dipen-yadav/dipen-yadav.github.io/_pages/about.md

 ---

-I am a final year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html), where I am lucky to be advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/), working on natural language processing & machine learning.
+I am a final year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html), where I am advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/), working on natural language processing & machine learning.
 My research is in machine translation, multilinguality and domain adaptation.
-My most recent research focuses on parameter-efficient methods for transfer learning.
-I am particularly excited about combining information from different languages, domains or tasks to enable positive transfer using modular approaches, such as adapters, averaging weights of pretrained models, etc.
+I am currently focusing on parameter-efficient fine-tuning methods; I am particularly excited about combining information from different languages, domains or tasks to enable positive transfer using modular approaches.

-In Spring 2023, I will be a research intern at Google in the [Brain](https://research.google/teams/brain/) team in Berlin, where I will work with [Sebastian Ruder](https://www.ruder.io/), [Priyanka Agrawal](https://sites.google.com/site/priyankaagr17) and [Jonas Pfeiffer](https://pfeiffer.ai/).
+In Spring 2023, I will be a research intern at [Google Brain](https://research.google/teams/brain/) in Berlin, where I will work with [Sebastian Ruder](https://www.ruder.io/), [Priyanka Agrawal](https://sites.google.com/site/priyankaagr17) and [Jonas Pfeiffer](https://pfeiffer.ai/).

-During my PhD, I interned at the [Allen Institute for AI](https://allenai.org/) with the amazing [Jesse Dodge](https://jessedodge.github.io/) and [Matt Peters](https://scholar.google.com/citations?user=K5nCPZwAAAAJ&hl=en) (twice, remote); I was part of the [AllenNLP](https://allenai.org/allennlp) team.
+During my PhD, I interned (twice) at the [Allen Institute for AI](https://allenai.org/) with [Jesse Dodge](https://jessedodge.github.io/) and [Matt Peters](https://scholar.google.com/citations?user=K5nCPZwAAAAJ&hl=en); I was part of the [AllenNLP](https://allenai.org/allennlp) team.
 I recently also interned at [Amazon AI](https://aws.amazon.com/machine-learning/) in Santa Clara, CA with [Brian Thompson](https://thompsonb.github.io/), [Prashant Mathur](http://mtresearcher.github.io/) and [Marcello Federico](https://www.marcellofederico.net), as part of the AI human language technology group.

-Prior to joining LMU Munich, I graduated with a diploma (Bachelor and MEng equivalent) in [Electrical and Computer Engineering (ECE)](https://www.ece.ntua.gr/en) from the [National Technical University of Athens (NTUA)](https://www.ntua.gr/en/) in Greece.
-During my last undergrad year I was also working as a Machine Learning Engineer at [Behavioral Signal Technologies](https://behavioralsignals.com/).
+Prior to joining LMU Munich, I graduated with a diploma (Bachelor and MEng) in [Electrical and Computer Engineering (ECE)](https://www.ece.ntua.gr/en) from the [National Technical University of Athens (NTUA)](https://www.ntua.gr/en/) in Greece.

 <b>I will soon finish my PhD and be on the job market for industry research positions!</b>